 Applies ToWindows 11

-Recall is an upcoming preview experience exclusive to Copilot+ PCs that will help you easily find and remember things you've seen using natural language.
-To help provide you with that “photographic” memory, you can opt in to have Windows save snapshots of your screen periodically.
+Recall (preview) is an experience exclusive to Copilot+ PCs that will help you easily find and remember things you've seen using natural language.
+To help provide you with that “photographic” memory, you can opt in to saving snapshots of your screen periodically.
 You can quickly search your snapshots to find things on your Copilot+ PC.
 For example, you can search for content you've seen in apps, websites, images, and documents.
 Recall doesn't record audio or save continuous video.

 You're always in control of what’s saved as a snapshot.
-You can disable saving snapshots, pause temporarily, filter applications, and delete your snapshots at any time.
+You can disable saving snapshots, pause temporarily, filter apps and websites, and delete your snapshots at any time.

 To help maintain your privacy, Recall processes your content locally on the Copilot+ PC and securely stores it on your device.
+Every time you launch Recall or change Recall settings, you’ll be asked to confirm that it’s you using Windows Hello.
 This page will help you understand how you can control your Recall experience.

 User choice from the start

-During setup of your new Copilot+ PC, and for each new user, the user can opt into saving snapshots using Recall.
-If you don’t choose to opt in, it will be off by default and snapshots will not be taken or saved.
-You can also remove Recall entirely by using the optional features settings in Windows.
+For each new user on the device, the user can opt in to saving snapshots using Recall.
+If you don’t choose to opt in, it will be off by default and snapshots will not be saved.
+You can also remove Recall by using Turn Windows features on or off in Windows.

-If there are multiple users that sign in on the PC with different accounts, each user needs to make their own decision if they choose to save snapshots when they use the device.
-Other users can do this by either:
+If there are multiple users that sign in on the PC with different accounts, each user needs to opt in by doing one of the following:

 • Launching Recall and going through the setup

 Each user will see Recall pinned to the taskbar when they reach their desktop.
-Each user will have a Recall snapshot icon on the system tray letting them know when snapshots are being saved.
+Each user will have a Recall snapshot icon on the system tray letting them know when snapshots are being saved and allowing them to quickly pause saving snapshots.
+The system tray icon will change its appearance when snapshots are being saved, paused, or when filtering is occurring.
+The system tray icon is absent if the Save snapshots option is set to Off in Recall & snapshots settings

 • Filtering out specific websites will only work in supported browsers such as Microsoft Edge, Firefox, Opera, and Google Chrome.
 You always have the option to filter out all browsing activity by adding an app filter for a browser.
 To add support for website filtering, developers need to implement Recall activity APIs.